 The Benenson Young Artist Program of Palm Beach Opera is an opportunity for 8 emerging professional singers to gain valuable mainstage experience while benefiting from a rigorous training schedule under the guidance of an outstanding resident music staff and guest faculty.
 Participants are typically in their late 20s or early 30s, and are on the verge of launching their career as a principal artist.

 The Apprentice Artist Program of Palm Beach Opera is an opportunity for 10 recent graduates of universities and conservatories to continue building their experience in a professional setting through community engagement and cover assignments, while also benefiting from a rigorous training schedule under the guidance of a supportive resident staff and guest faculty.
 The ideal candidate is an enthusiastic ambassador for the art form who is eager to further develop their craft.
 Participants are generally in their mid-20s.

 Each Young Artist will:

 - Gain mainstage experience in supporting and comprimario roles

-- Cover appropriate leading roles in mainstage productions, and perform these roles in an abridged family performance
+- Cover appropriate leading roles in mainstage productions

 - Perform leading roles with orchestra in a fully-staged Young Artist production